MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspconnect.md

 Pointer to the error code.

 ## -returns
-If no error occurs, <b>LPWSPConnect</b> returns zero.
+If no error occurs, **LPWSPConnect** returns zero.
 Otherwise, it returns SOCKET_ERROR, and a specific error code is available in <i>lpErrno</i>.

 On a blocking socket, the return value indicates success or failure of the connection attempt.
-If the return error code indicates the connection attempt failed (that is, <a href="https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2#WSAECONNREFUSED">WSAECONNREFUSED</a>, <a href="https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2#WSAENETUNREACH">WSAENETUNREACH</a>, <a href="https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2#WSAETIMEDOUT">WSAETIMEDOUT</a>) the Winsock SPI client can call <b>LPWSPConnect</b> again for the same socket.
+If the return error code indicates the connection attempt failed (that is, <a href="https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2#WSAECONNREFUSED">WSAECONNREFUSED</a>, <a href="https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2#WSAENETUNREACH">WSAENETUNREACH</a>, <a href="https://docs.microsoft.com/en-us/windows/win32/winsock/windows-sockets-error-codes-2#WSAETIMEDOUT">WSAETIMEDOUT</a>) the Winsock SPI client can call **LPWSPConnect** again for the same socket.

 <table>
 <tr>